-I. Sec.
+1I.
+Sec.
 32:430(A)(1) & (C) provides for the following licensing actions for persons who are at least 13 but not more than 19 yrs old and who are convicted of any crime related to the possession, use or abuse of alcohol or a "controlled dangerous substance".
 For a 1st off, suspension from 90 dys up to 1 yr or until the person reaches 17 whichever is the longer suspension period; for a 2nd or subsequent offense, revocation for 1 yr or until the person reaches 19 whichever is the longer revocation period.
-For 1st offenders only, after the first 30 dys of the susp. period, restricted hardship driving privileges are available. §32:430(E), (F) & (G)
+For 1st offenders only, after the first 30 dys of the susp. period, restricted hardship driving privileges are available. \$32:430(E), (F) & (G) II.

-II.
 Sec.
 32:430(A)(2) & (E) provides for the following licensing actions for persons who are 19 yrs old and who are convicted of any crime related to the possession, use or abuse of a "controlled dangerous substance" must have their license suspension from 90 dys to 1 yr.
-Again, as above, for 1st offenders only, after the first 30 dys of the susp. period, restricted hardship driving privileges are available. §32:430(E), (F) & (G)
+Again, as above, for 1st offenders only, after the first 30 dys of the susp. period, restricted hardship driving privileges are available. \$32:430(E), (F) & (G) Note: Sec.

-Note: Sec.
 32:401(20) defines "drug offense" to include driving while under the influence of a controlled substance.

-Comment: The issuance of hardship driving privileges under this section appears to conflict with §32:415.1 provides for no 30 dy waiting period.

-For either a 1st, 2nd or 3rd offense, restricted driving privileges are available at any time, notwithstanding other provisions of law related to mandatory licensing action, provided the person has been (1) placed on probation and (2) they agree to only operate motor vehicles equipped with an ignition interlock device. §§15:306(A), 32:378.2(A), (B) & (G)
+Comment: The issuance of hardship driving privileges under this section appears to conflict with §32:415.1 which provides for no 30 dy waiting period.
+2For either a 1st, 2nd or 3rd offense, restricted driving privileges are available at any time, notwithstanding other provisions of law related to mandatory licensing action, provided the person has been (1) placed on probation and (2) they agree to only operate motor vehicles equipped with an ignition interlock device. §§15:306(A), 32:378.2(A), (B) & (G) Sanctions Following a Conviction for a DWI Offense: (continued) Other: Rehabilitation: Alcohol Education: